 Brater, who earned his undergraduate and medical degrees at Duke, brought this philosophy to life during his 26-year tenure as chair of the department of medicine and dean of the School of Medicine at Indiana University (IU).
 Now retired, he and his wife, Stephanie, are continuing to provide these opportunities for medical students, residents and fellows.

-They’ve established the Brater Family Global Health Fund to support experiential learning and international research for third-year medical students, residents and fellows pursuing global health at Duke University.
+They’ve established the Craig and Stephanie Brater Global Health Fund to support experiential learning and international research for third-year medical students, residents and fellows pursuing global health at Duke University.
 Priority will be given to trainees working in Kenya, sub-Saharan Africa or other low and middle income countries.

 Rewind to 1990: Building a Program in Kenya